Visit Nis Serbia

 Good to Know

-3) The airport’s located about 5 kilometers outside of Nis.
+4) The airport’s located about 5 kilometers outside of Nis.
 Hail a taxi and pay about €5-7 to reach the city center.
 There are buses available too – they leave the airport every 15 minutes from early morning until midnight.
+If you’re visiting other parts of Serbia, think about renting a car.

 - Bosnia and Herzegovina: 8 Reasons to Visit Mostar, Bosnia and Herzegovina